Pocket God (comics): Part 1

 As they set out, Sun discloses that as she was following Newbie, she passed a seemingly bare and tiny island that Newbie disappeared onto.
-As they approach this island, they are immediately attacked by an enormous octopus, whose likeness is represented by a small statue on the island.
+As they approach this island, they are attacked by an enormous octopus, whose likeness is represented by a small statue on the island.
 As it captures them and begins to consume the pygmies, Klik reveals that he brought along the Gem, which outrages Ooga.
 At the last minute, the Tyrannosaurus rex "Chicken" in his zombie form resurfaces from under the ocean and attacks the octopus, allowing the pygmies an escape.

 Ooga reprimands Klik for bringing along the Gem, claiming that it was irresponsible and that he had led them on a pointless mission.
-He gives Nooby the gem, explaining that even Nooby couldn't be any more careless with it.
 As Ooga and Klik continue to argue, Nooby jams the gem into a hole in the statue, uncovering a secret passageway below the ground.
 Sun speculates that Newbie used the girl's Jewel to unlock the door and escape, and they all descend into the chamber.
 They find themselves in a cavern full of glowing plants, but at what appears to be a dead end, as the only other exit is through a diving pool.
 However, Nooby's curiosity proves to be productive again; he takes one of the plants and puts it over his head.
 Klik examines the plant, discovering that it adheres to the head and exudes oxygen.
-Taking advantage of this knowledge, they use the plants as a sort of scuba gear and continue their journey into the water.
+Taking advantage of this knowledge, they use the plants as makeshift scuba gear and continue their journey into the water.
 As they pass through large caves with mysterious carvings, they find an opening through which they see a large temple in the distance.
 Sun is convinced that this is the next step of their journey.